Charles F. Blair Jr.: Personal life

 After joining the U.S. Navy, then Ensign Blair married Janice Evelyn Davis in Wallingford, Vermont on September 6, 1932.
-They had two children, Suzanne (b 1934), and Christopher Noel (b 1950).
+They had two children.
 They would later divorce.

-Blair's second marriage from 1953 to 1965 was to Mae E. Gallmoyer (born 1924) commonly known as Flip Blair who lives in Farmington, Connecticut.
+Blair's second marriage from 1953 to 1965 was to Mae E. Gallmoyer commonly known as Flip Blair who lived in Farmington, Connecticut.
 She was born in Topton, Pennsylvania, enrolled in active duty as a WAVE in the U.S. Navy during World War II and later served as a stewardess for Arabian American Oil Company, American Airlines, and Pan American World Airways.
 She was an extensive traveler visiting many countries throughout the world including China shortly after the country opened tourism to U.S. citizens.
 Later in her career she worked as a travel agent arranging trips for many prominent people and held positions at Lindblad Travel and Tauck Tours.
-The marriage produced two children, Charles Lee, a physician, and Stephen Wallace, a composer, jazz guitarist and professor of music.
+The marriage produced two children.

 On March 11, 1968, Charles Blair was married for the fourth time, to the actress Maureen O'Hara, whom he had first met on a flight to Ireland in 1947.

-Blair's brother Robert Noel Blair (1912–2003), was a painter and art teacher, in Buffalo, NY, noted for his Battle of the Bulge paintings, executed during combat.
-His sister-in-law Jeannette Blair and nephew Bruce Blair are also painters in the Buffalo area.
+Blair's brother Robert Noel Blair was a painter and art teacher, in Buffalo, NY, noted for his Battle of the Bulge paintings, executed during combat.